Inducibility of 4-vertex tournaments: Proof of Theorem

 \begin{proof} We prove this claim by showing three bounds.
 First we investigate vertices $v$ with $d^+(v) \leq 0.85n$ and obtain lower and upper bounds on $d^+(v)$, namely that $d^+(v) \in (0.416,0.44057)$.
 For the third bound, we switch to vertices $v$ with $d^+(v) \geq 0.85n$ and show that actually $d^+(v) > 0.8849n$.

 We begin with the lower bound of the support of $deg(x)$.
 Fix some vertex $v \in V(T_n)$ and color all vertices in $N^+(v)$ black and color $N^-(v)$ white.
 We will use flag algebras to bound the proportion of black vertices in $T_n-v$, and to this end we begin setting up a program that can be bounded by the plain flag algebra method.
 Since $i(C_3^+,T_n-v) >0.157500667$, we know the sum of the densities of all 2-colorings of $C_3^+$ is at least 0.157500667.
-Since all vertices in $V(T_n)\backslash v$ are colored, we have $ + = 1 $.
 We reduce our search space with the constraint that $ \leq 0.85$, interpreted as $v$ having normalized out-degree at most 0.85.

 Ignoring lower order terms, we also know that every vertex is in the same number of $C_3^+$ (see Claim \ref{sym}), so we can add an additional constraint to reflect this fact.
 If $v$ plays the role of the source vertex in the $C_3^+$, then the remaining three vertices are all in $N^+(v)$ and induce a $C_3$.
 Otherwise, $v$ plays the role of one of the vertices in the $C_3$, and the other three vertices induce a transitive triangle where the source and sink are in $N^-(v)$ and the last vertex is in $N^+(x)$.
 Our coloring scheme thus allows us to include the final bound in the following program: